robo-code/robocode/robocode.content/src/main/resources/ReadMe.txt

 ## ReadMe for Robocode

-Updated 29-Sep-2010 by Flemming N. Larsen
+Updated 04-Mar-2012 by Flemming N. Larsen

-Send all feedback, comments, and problems to the tracker at the [Robocode project](http://sourceforge.net/tracker/?group_id=37202) at SourceForge.net.
+Send all feedback, comments, and issues to the tracker at the [Robocode project](http://sourceforge.net/tracker/?group_id=37202) at SourceForge.net.

-Home page:
+Robocode Home Page:
 [http://robocode.sourceforge.net/](http://robocode.sourceforge.net/)

 ### TABLE OF CONTENTS